-On May 7, 2019 the City Council adopted amendments to Floor Area Ratio regulations in KZC 115.42.
-The amendments included the addition of a "Designbased F.A.R.
-Bonus," which provides an optional criterion that requires roof forms consist of ridgelines peaked at the center of the structure with a minimum pitch of 4 feet vertical to 12 feet horizontal.
-Similar criterion exists elsewhere in various sections of the KZC and KMC where FAR may be increased based on design criteria.
+On May 7, 2019 the City Council adopted amendments to Floor Area Ratio (FAR) regulations in KZC 115.42.
+The amendments included the addition of a "Designbased FAR Bonus," which provides an optional criterion that requires roof forms consist of ridgelines peaked at the center of the structure with a minimum pitch of 4 feet vertical to 12 feet horizontal.
+A similar criterion exists elsewhere in various sections of the KZC and KMC where FAR may be increased based on design criteria.
 The phrasing of these sections differs slightly from each other and from the newly adopted language in KZC 115.42, while requiring the same design principle and intending to achieve the same outcome when increasing FAR.
-The phrasing most recently adopted best identifies and clearly states the intent and desired outcome of the design requirement.
-For the sake of consistency and clarity five KZC sections and one KMC section have been identified for amendment.
-These revisions will simply amend the phrasing to match the recently adopted amendments to the City's FAR regulations.

-a.
+These revisions will simply amend the phrasing in the sections identified below to match the language adopted as part of the recent FAR code amendments.
+This is a consistency update and makes no substantive edit to the language already adopted for FAR bonuses.
+Proposed Code Amendments a.
 KZC 15.30.DD-3 (relating to Attached Dwelling Units in the PLA 3C zone):